Home

 A Reminder about Deposits or Earnest Money

-When I talked about the earnest money deposit on another page of this website about selling home by owner, I encouraged sellers to get a substantial deposit.
+When I talked about the Earnest Money Deposit I encouraged sellers to get a substantial deposit.

 The buyer's remorse, whether a first time buyer or a seasoned player, is one of the reasons for this.